astorfi/Deep-Learning-NLP/README.rst

 There other similar repositories similar to this repository and are very comprehensive and useful and to be honest they made me ponder if there is a necessity for this repository!
-A great example is `awesome-tensorflow <https://github.com/jtoy/awesome-tensorflow>`_ repository which is a curated list of different TensorFlow resources.

 **The point of this repository is that the resources are being targeted**.
 The organization of the resources is such that the user can easily find the things he/she is looking for.